COVID-19: Police parade 46 curfew violators in Delta – The Sun Nigeria

 Forty-six persons have been arrested by the police in Delta State for allegedly violating the curfew imposed by the state government as part of measures to check the spread of COVID-19.

-The suspects which include 36 males and 10 females were arrested in various parts of the state for violating the order restricting movement between 10pm and 4am.
+The suspects, comprising 36 males and 10 females, were arrested in various parts of the state for violating the order restricting movement between 10 pm and 4 am.

 Ali said the suspects will subsequently have their days in court.

-“In compliance with the state government COVID-19 imposed curfew on the state from 2200 hours – 0400 hours, raid/restriction of movement were carried out by the command and a total of 46 suspects comprising 36 males an 10 females who violated the order were arrested from different spots in the state,” Ali stated.
+“In compliance with the state government’s COVID-19 imposed a curfew on the state from 22:00 hours to 04:00 hours, raid/restriction of movement were carried out by the command and a total of 46 suspects comprising 36 males and 10 females who violated the order were arrested from different spots in the state,” Ali stated.

-Ali stated that the video which originated from the 24-year old Oyiborhor erroneously portrayed the police as being responsible for the accident , a development that resulted in the razing of the patrol van by the incited mob.
+Ali stated that the video which originated from the 24-year old Oyiborhor, erroneously portrayed the police as being responsible for the accident, a development that resulted in the razing of the patrol van by the irate mob.

-“From the viral video clip, the author of the online, one Onoriode Oyiborhor ‘m’ 24 years was arrested along with one Chukwudi Paul Kangum ‘m’ 33 years who participated in setting the police vehicle ablaze were arrested, and they confessed to the criminal act.
-Investigation is ongoing to arrest others and bring them to book,” he stated.
+“From the viral video clip, the author of the online, one Onoriode Oyiborhor ‘m’ 24 years was arrested along with one Chukwudi Paul Kangum ‘m’ 33 years who participated in setting the police vehicle ablaze; they have confessed to the criminal act.
+The investigation is ongoing to arrest others and bring them to book,” he stated.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<